akropolisio/akropolis-ethereum/README.md

 ## Journeys

+### Functionality: Pension Fund Creation
-### Fund Creation.
-User Type: Sponsor.
+### User Type: Sponsor
-  1. Create Fund
+  1. Create a Pension Fund
-  2. Complete descriptive fields and set lockup/fee
+  2. Complete descriptive fields, set lockup and fees
   3. Leave manager and directors addresses blank
-    1. Automatically assigned to the sponsor
+    1. Automatically assigned to the Sponsor
   4. Fee requirements
     1. Will have necessary fee balances ahead of running the demo.
 This will ensure we are not wasting time waiting for transactions to be completed

+### Functionality: Initial Asset Allocation
-### Initial Asset Allocation.
-User Type: Fund Manager.
+### User Type: Fund Manager
   1. Setup a transfer
-    1. View director approved investible tokens
+    1. View Director approved investible tokens
     2. Select quantity, address, transfer in, approve
   2. View Fund detail
     1. Change should be reflected

-### Join a Pension Fund & Setup Recurring Contributions.
-User Type: Beneficiary
+### Functionality: Join a Pension Fund & Setup Recurring Contributions
+### User Type: Beneficiary
   1. Switch windows to the Manager screen
     1. View join request
     2. Accept join request